ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/archipelago/commands_en.md

 Archipelago installation.
 In order to execute the command you need to merely send a text message with the command, including the exclamation point.

+- `!help` Returns a listing of available remote commands.
+- `!license` Returns the software licensing information.
+- `!options` Returns the current server options, including password in plaintext.
+- `!admin <command>` Executes a command as if you typed it into the server console.
+Remote administration must be enabled.
+- `!players` Returns info about the currently connected and non-connected players.
+- `!status` Returns information about your team.
+(Currently all players as teams are unimplemented.)
+- `!remaining` Lists the items remaining in your game, but not where they are or who they go to.
+- `!missing` Lists the location checks you are missing from the server's perspective.
+- `!checked` Lists all the location checks you've done from the server's perspective.
+- `!alias <alias>` Sets your alias.
+- `!getitem <item>` Cheats an item, if it is enabled in the server.
+- `!hint_location <location>` Hints for a location specifically.
+Useful in games where item names may match location names such as Factorio.
 - `!hint <item name>` Tells you at which location in whose game your Item is.
 Note you need to have checked some locations to earn a hint.
 You can check how many you have by just running `!hint`
 - `!forfeit` If you didn't turn on auto-forfeit or if you allowed forfeiting prior to goal completion.
 Remember that "